10 Facts About The Gettysburg Address

 4. The Address Was Initially Met with Mixed Reactions

 While the Gettysburg Address is now universally lauded, its initial reception was far from uniformly positive.
 Some newspapers and political opponents criticized the speech as being too short, too simplistic, or even inappropriate for the occasion.
 Some felt it lacked the gravitas expected of a presidential address at such a solemn event.
-However, other outlets recognized its profound message and enduring power, praising Lincoln's ability to capture the essence of the Civil War and the nation's ideals in such a concise and eloquent manner.
+Even so, other outlets recognized its profound message and enduring power, praising Lincoln's ability to capture the essence of the Civil War and the nation's ideals in such a concise and eloquent manner.

 5. Lincoln's Health May Have Affected His Delivery